|

 Mourning Doves

 You’ll often see mourning doves cooing away on telephone lines even in winter.
-They eat small seeds from the ground and feeders.
+They eat small seeds from the ground and in feeders.

 Purple Finches